lawalbolaji/Linear-Regression-Octave/README.md

    This is the implementation of the gradient descent algorithm.

+Ex1.m runs the files in the correct sequence utilizing the defined computecost and gradient descent methods and returns the parameters of our linear regression model.

 **NB:** This code contains my solution to machine learning exercises that are a part of Andrew NG's Machine Learning Course on Coursera.